TIM4biz API support, tutorial and sample code

 Simple C# example - HTTP GET

 Simple C# code demonstrating making a call to the ExtensionTotal method.
-Replace the bearer token YOURBEARERTOKEN with your token.

 This example won't succeed without a TIM4biz call accounting licence.